mostertg/fds/src/02_tools_techniques.md

 ```
 $\blacksquare$

-**Exercise 12**: Redo the earlier implementation of the Sequence ADT using PBLTs, but using bijective binary numbering instead.
+**Exercise12**: Redo the earlier implementation of the Sequence ADT using PBLTs, but using bijective binary numbering instead.

 ```{ocaml}
 type 'a tree = Leaf of 'a | Node of int * 'a tree * 'a tree